Panoptikum-social/blog.panoptikum.social/pages/listener-manual.md

 ### Latest Recommendations

 Registered users can write personal recommendations for podcasts.
-Under lastest recommendations you see the name of the podcast, the username of the recommender, the date of the recommendation and the recommendation text.
+Under latest recommendations you see the name of the podcast, the username of the recommender, the date of the recommendation and the recommendation text.

 With a click on ...